Tennessee State Route 153: Later history

-The intersection with Amnicola Highway was converted into a cloverleaf interchange in 1964-65.
-In March 1957, it was reported that a project to widen the Thrasher Bridge to four lanes had been included in the state's 5-year highway program and would take place in 1961.
-This project did not occur until 1984.
-At the same time, the road was widened to four lanes between the dam and south of Hixson Pike.
 When the four-lane controlled-access alignment of US 27 that replaced the old Dayton Pike was constructed in the mid-to-late 1970s, the SR 153 designation was extended approximately 1/2 mi north along this route to the new freeway.
-The stretch between north of Hixson Pike and near Grubb Road was widened to four lanes in the mid-to-late 1980s.
+The stretch between north of Hixson Pike and south of Dayton Boulevard was widened to four lanes in the early 1990s.
 In the mid-1990s, the sections between DuPont Parkway and Hixson Pike, and from Hixson Pike to north of Gadd, were widened to six lanes.
 The six-lane section was extended north to near Grubb Road in the mid-2000s.